Silvio Dissegna: Beatification process

-The beatification process opened in the Turin archdiocese in a diocesan process that the Cardinal Archbishop of Turin Giovanni Saldarini inaugurated on 8 February 1995 and which Cardinal Severino Poletto later closed at a solemn Mass on 25 October 2001.
-The formal introduction to the cause came under Pope John Paul II on 7 March 1995 after the Congregation for the Causes of Saints decreed "nihil obstat" and titled Dissegna as a Servant of God.
-The C.C.S. later validated the diocesan process in Rome on 8 November 2001 prior to receiving the Positio dossier from the postulation in 2010 for in-depth assessment.
-Theologians met and approved the cause on 5 November 2013 as did the cardinal and bishop members of the C.C.S. on 21 October 2014.
+The beatification process opened in the Turin archdiocese in a diocesan process that the Cardinal Archbishop of Turin, Giovanni Saldarini, inaugurated on 8 February 1995 and which Cardinal Severino Poletto later closed at a solemn Mass on 25 October 2001.
+The formal introduction to the cause came under Pope John Paul II on 7 March 1995 after the Congregation for the Causes of Saints decreed the nihil obstat and titled Dissegna as a Servant of God.
+The Congregation later validated the diocesan process in Rome on 8 November 2001 prior to receiving the positio from the postulation in 2010 for in-depth assessment.
+Theologians met and approved the cause on 5 November 2013 as did the cardinal and bishop members of the Congregation on 21 October 2014.

-Cardinal Pietro Palazzini read one of the two biographical accounts about Dissegna and then wrote: "The example of Silvio illustrates that children are able to attain heroic virtues and are worthy of canonization".
+Cardinal Pietro Palazzini wrote: "The example of Silvio illustrates that children are able to attain heroic virtues and are worthy of canonization".
 The confirmation of Dissegna's life of heroic virtue allowed for Pope Francis to title the child as venerable on 7 November 2014.
-The current postulator for this cause is Dr. Francesca Consolini.
+The postulator for this cause is Francesca Consolini.